-Table 1 below provides an overview of the 17 project proposals developed by the workshop attendees.
+Table 1 below provides an overview of the 17 project proposals developed by the attendees of the Community Climate Action Plan workshop held in February 2022.
 The wide range of proposals provides an indication of the tremendous richness of our Shire's community and environmental groups, their expertise, capabilities, and experience.
-The project proposals are ambitious and delivery would create firm foundations on which to build our community's resilience and meet our commitment to reduce emissions.
+The project proposals are ambitious and will not only provide firm foundations on which to build our community's resilience to a changing climate, but will also help reduce our Shire's community-wide carbon emissions.

-The project proposals include actions in relation to: the health of our ecosystems and biodiversity; resilience of our community, food and water security; affordable and sustainable housing that mitigates the impacts of climate extremes; renewable energy and energy efficiency of our homes, industries, transport systems, and waste management systems; as well as opportunities to bring our community together.
+The project proposals include actions in relation to: the health of our ecosystems and biodiversity; resilience of our community, food and water security; affordable and sustainable housing that mitigates the impacts of climate extremes; renewable energy and energy efficiency of our homes, industries, transport systems, and waste management systems; as well as opportunities to bring our community together to plan for and respond to the climate emergency.